Gregory Mcdonald: Adaptations

 A 1972 British film co-written and directed by David Hemmings was adapted from Mcdonald's first novel, Running Scared.

 In 1985, the first novel in the Fletch series was adapted into a movie with Chevy Chase playing the irreverent investigative reporter.
 Although Mcdonald had never seen Chevy Chase perform in anything substantial, he readily agreed to the casting of the actor in the role, and had nothing but praise for his performance.
 Chase would reprise his role in the 1989 sequel Fletch Lives (based on the Fletch character, but not adapted from any Mcdonald novel).
 There were no further Fletch films until the series was rebooted years after Mcdonald's death with Confess, Fletch (2022) starring Jon Hamm.

 His 1991 neo-western novel The Brave was adapted into an unsuccessful 1997 film directed by and starring Johnny Depp.

+Mcdonald made it clear to his family and heirs that he did not wish any other writers to continue his Fletch or Flynn series novels after his death.
+The family have honored those wishes, and no further novels based on Mcdonald's characters have since appeared.

 Personal life

-In the mid-1980s, he moved to Pulaski, Tennessee, where he bought an antebellum farm and became involved in local politics, specifically anti-Klan work.
+In 1986, he moved to Pulaski, Tennessee, where he bought an antebellum cattle farm and became involved in local politics, specifically anti-Klan work.
 (Pulaski was the birthplace of the KKK.)

 He died at his home from prostate cancer in 2008.
-Aside from his wife, Cheryle Higgins, whom he married in 2001, Mcdonald was survived by a sister, two sons, three stepsons and grandchildren.
-His first marriage ended in divorce.
+Aside from his wife, Cheryle Higgins, whom he married in 2001, Mcdonald was survived by a sister, two children, three stepsons and grandchildren.
+His first marriage to Susan Aiken ended in divorce.
+Christina Aiken, publishing as "I.M.
+Aiken" is Mcdonald's child.